-Mark Richardson of the Oz Conservative blog is a perspicacious, classy writer; especially when explaining Liberalism and its pitfalls.
+Mark Richardson of the Oz Conservative blog is a perspicacious writer–especially when explaining Liberalism and its pitfalls.

-At a time when Liberalism engulfs our political landscape and is difficult to precisely quantify, Mark illuminates the ramifications of this ideology.
+At a time when Liberalism engulfs our political landscape and is difficult to precisely identify, Mark aptly outlines this ideology’s ramifications.

 Given this crucial insight, I’ve compiled 5 of my favourite Oz Conservative posts below.
 Enjoy, and if you haven’t done so already, check out Mark’s site at: https://ozconservative.blogspot.com/?m=1.